LBPHacker/R216/manual.md

 smallest computer _I've ever built_ to date.
 It could definitely be smaller, as is apparent by the copious amounts of unused space inside the case.
 Its width is dictated by the 128×16 particle RAM, and to some extent its height is too.
-I couldn't have it looking weird, so I chose a height so that it looked good enough with the width I managed to shrink the RAM to, and thus it ended up being 168×112.
+I couldn't have it looking weird, so I chose its height so that it looked good enough with the width I managed to shrink the RAM to, and thus it ended up being 168×112.